 CMK-1 Modulates Habituation to Stimuli Given at Longer Interstimulus Intervals

 To determine whether CaMKs function in learning we examined habituation to repeated tap stimuli by the C. elegans putative null mutants of mammalian CaMK1/CaMK4, cmk-1(oy21), and CaMKK, ckk-1(ok1033), homologs.
-Wild-type worms habituate to repeated tap stimuli by decreasing both the likelihood of reversing in response to the tap stimulus, as well as by decreasing the distance they reverse if they respond (20; Figure 1, 21). ckk-1(ok1033) mutant worms habituated similarly to wild-type worms, regardless of the measure (distance or probability) or temporal spacing of the tap stimuli (pNS for all, Fig. 1A-D).
-However, cmk-1 mutant worms displayed aberrant (shallow) habituation when stimuli where administered at a 60 s interstimulus interval (ISI) for both measure tested (reversal distance p<0.001, reversal probability p<0.05; Fig. 1A and 1B), but not at a 10 s ISI (pNS for both; Fig. 1C and 1D).
+Wild-type worms habituate to repeated tap stimuli by decreasing the distance they reverse (20, 21). ckk-1(ok1033) mutant worms responded initially and habituated similarly to wild-type worms at both 10 and 60 s interstimulus intervals (ISI; pNS for all, Fig. 1A-D).
+In contrast, cmk-1 mutant worms displayed larger initial responses (p<0.001, Fig. 1A) and altered habituation.
+If stimuli were administered at 60 s ISI, a longer response was apparent across training (p<0.001; Fig. 1A), however if stimuli were presented every 10 s, the final responses were indistinguishable from wild-type (pNS; Fig. 1C and 1D).
+Therefore, the elevated final reversal distance habituation level in cmk-1 mutants (Fig. 1A) is not caused by a general increase in responding, but instead is specific to the stimuli being delivered at a 60s ISI.
+Wild-type habituation to tap stimuli presented at a 60s ISI was restored in cmk-1(oy21) mutant worms expressing wild-type CMK-1 cDNA under control of its endogenous promoter (N2 vs. rescue pNS; Fig. 1E and 1F); confirming oy21 as the causative allele.

-Although cmk-1 mutants performed longer reversals in response to the initial mechanical stimulus (p<0.001, Fig. 1A), it is important to note that the elevated final reversal distance habituation level in cmk-1 mutants (Fig. 1A) is not caused by a general increase in reversal distance, but instead is specific to the stimuli being delivered at a 60s ISI.
-This is clearly demonstrated by the responses to stimuli given at a 10s ISI; the final reversal distance habituation level was not increased to taps given at a 10s ISI (pNS, Fig 1C) despite the larger initial reversal distance (p<0.001, Fig. 1C).
-Wild-type habituation to tap stimuli presented at a 60s ISI was restored in cmk-1(oy21) mutant worms containing wild-type CMK-1 cDNA under control of its endogenous promoter (N2 vs. rescue pNS for both measures; Fig. 1E and 1F); confirming that CMK-1 plays an important role in habituation at a 60s ISI. cmk-1 mutants also showed a larger initial response to tap than wild-type (Fig. 1A and 1C), but this was not rescued in this transgenic line (p<0.05; Fig. 1E).
-For habituation analyses hereafter, we focussed on reversal distance because, at this ISI, the distance decrement is larger and more robust than the decline in reversal probability.
+Age is an important factor that modulates habituation (27), but the habituation phenotype of cmk-1 mutants was likely not due to differences in growth or aging, as the mutant worms began egg-laying at a similar time as wild-type worms (data not shown).
+Additionally, the difference in habituation between cmk-1 mutant and wild-type worms at a 60s ISI was present regardless of which day of adulthood the worms were tested on (p<0.05; Fig. S1 and S2).
+Note that in younger adults, the initial responses are of normal size, but the habituated responses are larger (Fig), dissociating the initial and final response metrics.

-Importantly, as age is an important factor that modulates habituation (27), the habituation phenotype of cmk-1 mutants was not due to differences in their growth or aging rate as the mutant worms began egg-laying at a similar time as wild-type worms (data not shown).
-Additionally, the difference in habituation between cmk-1 mutant and wild-type worms at a 60s ISI was present regardless of which day of adulthood the worms were tested on (p<0.05 for both; Fig. S1 and S2).
+Loss of CMK-1 phosphorylation site (T179) recapitulates null allele